GeospatialPython/pyshp/README.txt

 **Adding a Poly shape**

 "Poly" shapes can be either polygons or lines.
-Shapefile polygons must have at least 5 points and the last point must be the same as the first (i.e. you can't have a triangle accoring to the shapefile specification even though many popular GIS programs support such shapefiles.)
+Shapefile polygons must have at least 4 points and the last point must be the same as the first.
+PyShp automatically enforces closed polygons.
 A line must have at least two points.
 Because of the similarities between these two shape types they are created using a single method called "poly".